dmbarbour/awelon/AboutAO.md

         @a1 5        -- renders 5; a2 renders 9; a3 renders 54

-In some ways, interactive AO is close in nature to a spreadsheet.
-Of course, as mentioned before, some names may be understood (by naming convention) as specifying tests, documentation, data, configurations, services, or applications.
+In some ways, interactive AO may be close in nature to a spreadsheet, at least for programs of type `[1→(x*1)]`.
+With appropriate naming conventions, even rendering as a spreadsheet is feasible.
+Of course, as mentioned before, different names may also be understood (by naming convention) as specifying tests, documentation, data, configurations, services, extensions, or applications.

 ### Flat Namespace